danielwilczak101/EasyGA/README.md

 ga.initialize()
 ```

-## Getting your genes and chromosomes from the population:
+# Getting your Genes and Chromosomes from the population:
 ```Python
 # Looking to print the first Chromosome
 ga.population.chromosomes[0].print_chromosome()